Modelica Assignment

 3. You will then design and model a controller to control the CPS.

-4. You will finally tune the control parameters to optimize some goal function based on the (resultant) behavior of the CPS.
+4. You will finally tune the control parameters to optimize some goal function based on the (simulated) behavior of the CPS.

 OpenModelica